 Children's Music Specialist

 Guitar and Music Theory

 Dave is an award-winning graduate of the McNally Smith College of Music.
 He has over twenty years of guitar instruction experience in a variety of styles including rock, jazz, heavy metal, pop, etc. He has almost thirty years of experience with ensemble playing as a professional in the local area.
 Additional teaching skills include music transcription and theory.

 Bruce Morrow brings to The Music Village a lifetime of experience teaching and performing on the violin.
 Bruce was born and raised in South Bend where he began his violin studies at the age of 8.
 In 1980 he received a Master of Music in Violin Performance from Indiana University – Bloomington where he studied with Franco Gulli and Henryk Kolwalski.
 After graduating he was appointed concertmaster of the New York Harlem Opera Ensemble orchestra, with whom he toured Europe, performing nearly 200 performances of the George Gershwin opera Porgy and Bess.
 He then spent four years playing opera in Austria as a member of the Graz Philharmonic Orchestra.

 Guitar, Bass, Double Bass and Ukulele

-Lyric tenor Michael Snyder graduated from the Benjamin T. Rome School of Music at The Catholic University of America (CUA), in Washington, D.C., where he earned a Bachelor’s Degree in Music, with a concentration in vocal performance.
+Lyric tenor Michael Snyder graduated from the Benjamin T. Rome School of Music at The Catholic University of America, in Washington, D.C., where he earned a Bachelor of Music degree, with a concentration in vocal performance.

 After graduating from CUA, he studied English repertoire, in the United Kingdom, with Robert Tear, Eric Crozier, and Nancy Evans.
 He sings most everything from Bach to Broadway.